What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Proposed Approach

 \looseness-1The basis for category-wise analysis stems from the fact that different training samples can lead the model to learn different predictive patterns, and hence, they can impact their own class and other classes in varying ways.
 Following this rationale, it should be possible to ascertain how different samples in the training set impact different categories of the dataset and therefore, utilize this information as a model developer to make relevant tradeoffs that are desirable for the given application at hand.
 These tradeoffs appear in numerous learning problems-- such as \textit{fair classification}~\citep{fair_pareto, martinez2020minimax}, where performance of multiple different categories need to be maximized jointly and \textit{category-aware active domain adaptation}~\citep{wenxiao_category}, where performance impacts across different categories/classes need to be individually identified, among several others.
 In contrast to past work which focuses solely on overall class accuracy, this forms the main motivation for our research focus in this work, where we seek to study how performance can be improved for certain classes by potentially sacrificing performance of others.
 The space of solutions that describe these different tradeoffs between categories is also known as the \textit{Pareto frontier} \citep{lotov2008visualizing}.

-In this paper, we consider whether a given classifier has already reached its maximum potential performance, i.e., Pareto frontier, if not, how it can be further improved.
-We will now discuss our proposed methods for obtaining the Pareto frontier (and thus, the classifier's performance ceiling).
+\looseness-1In this work, we consider whether a given classifier has already reached its maximum potential performance, and if not, how it can be further improved.
+We will now discuss our proposed methods for obtaining the Pareto frontier (i.e., the classifier's performance ceiling).